tuffythejeep/bestestNoteTaker/README.md

 ## Description

-This repository contains my solution for the Module 11 Challenge - \
-"11 Express.js: Note Taker"
+This repository contains my solution for the Module 11 Challenge - "11 Express.js: Note Taker"

 In order for my work to show what I can do, I used Node.js and the Express package to complete the following User Story and A/C:

 User Story: \
-AS A small business owner
-I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+AS A small business owner, I WANT to be able to write and save notes, SO THAT I can organize my thoughts and keep track of tasks I need to complete

 Acceptance Criteria: \
 GIVEN a note-taking application